nautechsystems/nautilus_trader/docs/source/getting_started/core_concepts.rst

-The platform is extremely flexible and open ended, you could inject dozens of different datasets into a backtest engine, running them simultaneously with time being accurately simulated down to the smallest ``timedelta`` definable by Python.
+The platform is extremely flexible and open ended, you could inject dozens of different datasets into a backtest engine, running them simultaneously with time being accurately simulated to nanosecond precision.

 Trading Live
 ------------